 If the north swell is running, the Bubbly Pool becomes a natural jacuzzi.
 Access this natural feature by a lovely walk through the mangroves.

-Sandy Spit is a small island with 1 palm tree.
-Better known as “Corona Island”, which you can walk around in two minutes.
+Sandy Spit is a small island which lost its only palm tree during Hurricane Irma.
+Locals are planting new ones and soon the island will look like the old “Corona Island” which you can walk around in two minutes.

 Foxy’s is the most famous beach bar in the Caribbean.
 Started as a shack in the 1960’s that would be open for one day, this beach soon grew to be one of the top busiest New Year’s Eve party spots in the world.
 Jimmy Buffet is rumored to have written several songs while sitting at Foxy’s.